18 Top-Rated Attractions & Things to Do on the Oregon Coast

 Fort Stevens State Park is another one of the top attractions of Astoria.
 This state park occupies the northwesternmost tip of Oregon where the Columbia River empties into the Pacific Ocean.

 Fort Stevens State Park is a massive natural space with a long military history.
 In conjunction with two forts across the river in Washington, Fort Stevens was a key military defense unit for more than 80 years until the 1940s.
 Today, Fort Stevens is an exemplary state park on the Oregon coast with accessible hiking trails and a sprawling campground.

-Numerous military remnants of Fort Stevens can be found at the Historic Military Site within the state park, including a command station, guardhouse, and multiple batteries.
-More than 30 stops line the Military Site's self-guided walking tour, with more interpretive information and a scale-model replica of the fort at the visitor center.
+Numerous military remnants of Fort Stevens are at the Historic Military Site within the state park, including a command station, guardhouse, and multiple batteries.
+More than 30 stops line the Military Site's self-guided walking tour.
+More interpretive information and a scale-model replica of the fort are available at the park's visitor center.

 The Fort Stevens campground is the largest on the coast, featuring more than 300 sites accommodating everything from RVs to hikers on the Oregon Coast Trail.
 Two freshwater lakes are within the confines of Fort Stevens, providing even more fishing, swimming, and boating opportunities.
 The park is also home to the Peter Iredale – a century-old shipwreck that makes a fun photo opportunity.

 Next to the northern coastal Seaside Beach, the historic Promenade, better known as the Prom, has been a valued pedestrian path for more than a century.
 This seaside path is a great place to stroll with a great view of the ocean and the nearby Tillamook Head.
 And its family-friendly nature often makes it a capstone visiting experience.